rize-network/app-studio/README.md

 const Example = () => {
   const { screen, on } = useResponsive();
+  // "screen" provide you the screen size corresponding to you breakpoints
-  const responsive = {
+  // "on" tell you is screen size is included corresponding to you devices const responsive = {
     xs: {
       backgroundColor: 'red',